flutter/website/src/docs/get-started/codelab-web.md

 but there is lots more!
 For more information, see the [DevTools documentation][].

-## Step 3: Add animation for sign in progres
+## Step 3: Add animation for sign in progress

 It’s time to add animation!
-In this final step, you’ll create the animation for the top of the sign in area.
+In this final step, you’ll create the animation for the LinearProgressIndicator at the top of the sign in area.
 The animation has the following behavior:

 * When the app starts,
   a tiny red bar appears across the top of the sign in area.